mllewis/RC/data/corpus/README - corpus_data.md

 [10] English-KNN-H-2.txt - Bigram surprisal calculated from the British National Corpus (Clear, 1993).
 Thanks to Steve Piantadosi for sharing this data (Piantadosi, S., Tily, H., & Gibson, E. (2011b).
 Word lengths are optimized for efficient communication.
 Proceedings of the National Academy of Sciences, 108(9), 3526–3529.).

+[11] wals_family_data.txt - Language family data taken from WALS (Haspelmath, et al., 2005).
+Thanks to Gary Lupyan and Rick Dale for sharing this dataset with us.